-That’s Dad on the right.
+That’s Dad at White Sands.
 If you notice the manly tattoo, it is a rattlesnake.
-When he moved to New Mexico to work on his PhD, he kept rattlesnakes as pets.
+When he moved to New Mexico to work on his Ph.D., he kept rattlesnakes as pets.
 And yes, they did get out one night.

 Since Dad is one part Crocodile Hunter and two parts Ernest Hemingway, he caught them all, had a smoke and went back to sleep.
 Dad would tell you that snakes are much easier to understand than people.